Buneishadieh/quoteIP/README.md

 ## Contact Information

-If you have any question or contributions, please email me at [tonyishangu@gmail.com]
+If you have any question or contributions, please email me at [buneishadrack5@gmail.com]

 ## License

 MIT License

-Copyright (c) 2020 Tonnie Ishangu
+Copyright (c) 2021  bunei shadrack

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal